 The concentration in Gender & Literature allows students to pursue focused study of the workings of gender in language and literature.
 Coursework may include studies of women writers, of feminist criticism, gender criticism, or queer theory, of femininities and/or masculinities in particular literary periods or schools, as well as of theoretical questions such as the gendered nature of language.

 N.B.
-English M.A. students may also opt for the interdisciplinary concentration in women’s studies offered by the University’s Women in the Curriculum / Women’s Studies program.
-WST Graduate courses
+English M.A. students may also opt for the Interdisciplinary Graduate Specialization in Women’s, Gender, and Sexuality Studies offered by the University’s WGS program.

 - Six credit hours of ENG 549: Studies in Gender and Literature

-- An additional three credits of gender-related coursework, which may, with approval from the student’s advisor, include one course outside the department such as WST 510: Advanced Studies in Feminist Theory
+- An additional three credits of gender-related coursework, which may, with approval from the student’s advisor, include one course outside the department such as WGS 510: Advanced Studies in Feminist Theory

 Faculty with interest in gender and literature include: